Watch a short video on this text from the Books That Made Us series, available via ABC Education!

 • Quick Lamb’s character is also worth exploring.

-It is important to remember that a gender reading is not purely an observation about the gender construction of character, but it should be an assessment of the ideas promoted by the text about gender.
-This provides an opportunity to also explore resistant reading with students.
+It is important to remember that a gender reading should go beyond mere observation of a character’s gender construction to assess the ideas promoted by the text about gender.
+This provides an opportunity to explore resistant reading with students.

 Class reading

-Winton’s construction of class is an interesting area to explore with students.
-The views promoted by the text are quite clear.
-Characters who are aspirational, wanting more than love, community and grace, are unsuccessful in their pursuits or find their futures controlled by the ‘shifty shadow’.
-Characters to explore in relation to class are:
+Winton’s construction of social class is an interesting area to explore.
+The views promoted by the text are quite clear: characters who are aspirational, wanting more than love, community and grace, are unsuccessful in their pursuits or find their futures controlled by ‘the Shifty Shadow’.
+Consider exploring the follow characters in relation to class:

 • Toby Raven